We’ve Moved! 6121 Excelsior Blvd. St. Louis Park, MN 55416

 There are some fresh faces around Secured Retirement; we’re excited to introduce them to you!
 It takes a dedicated group of professionals to keep our operation running smoothly – some behind the scenes and others front and center.
 You’ll likely meet with one of these folks in person, hear their voice on the phone, receive an email from them, or maybe even just spot them in our Christmas card.
 However you’re in touch, each team member is vital to fulfilling our mission of making a significant impact on the families we serve so they can live comfortably, spend confidently, and pay taxes consciously.

-Without further ado, here are our latest recruits!
+Without further ado, here are some of our latest recruits!

 Austin Bruno – Marketing Outreach